dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 The jacobian for the outflow works similarly as the one for the reaction.
 That is, all *variables* from inside and outside as well as their normal gradients are available.
-Additionally, you have to distiguish between jacobians with respect to inside and outside *variables*.
+Additionally, you have to distinguish between jacobians with respect to inside and outside *variables*.

 | Key | Type | Description |